apache/accumulo-website/_docs-2/troubleshooting/advanced.md

 **I am trying to start the manager after upgrading but the upgrade is aborting with the following message:**
   `org.apache.accumulo.core.client.AccumuloException: Aborting upgrade because there are outstanding FATE transactions from a previous Accumulo version.`

-You can use the admin fate command to delete completed FATE transactions using the following:
+For versions 2.1 and later, you can use the admin fate command to delete completed FATE transactions using the following:

 * Start tservers
 * Start shell